 How to see bats in Open Space Authority preserves:

 Because many local species migrate south in the winter, the best time of year to see bats here in the Bay Area is during the summer months from June to September.
 Watch for them near bodies of water – they arrive at dusk to hunt for insects.
+Look for their recognizably erratic and zig-zagging flight pattern, which is far different from ducks and other birds heading home to roost for the night.

 During the summer months, you can join the Open Space Authority’s seasonal bat walks that give access to the properties past dark.
 You can also attend one of the popular Starry Nights astronomy events at Rancho Cañada del Oro Open Space Preserve.
 Joan Murphy recommends bat seekers go early to the event - there are often bats rising out of the trees near the parking lot at dusk.
 The Santa Clara County Parks often offer seasonal bat programming, too.